danvuk567/SP500-Stock-Analysis/SQL-Equity-Performance-Analysis/readme.md

 ![SP500_Equity_100th_Percentile_Returns_by_Year_Data.jpg](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/images/SP500_Equity_100th_Percentile_Returns_by_Year_Data.jpg?raw=true)

 Because we are bucketing in 100 different ranges depending how the returns are dispersed, you may get a different ranking range.
 For 2021 and 2022, we only got 4 stocks in the top 100th percentile.
-This time around, **NVDA** appeared 2 out of 4 years,  **CEG** apeared 2 out of 4 years and **SMCI** appears once.
+This time around, **NVDA** appeared 2 out of 4 years, **CEG** appeared 2 out of 4 years and **SMCI** appears once.

 ## Equity Cumulative Return Rank Query: *[Equity-Cumulative-Return-Rank-Query.sql](https://github.com/danvuk567/SP500-Stock-Analysis/blob/main/SQL-Equity-Performance-Analysis/Equity-Cumulative-Return-Rank-Query.sql)*

 Comparing simple returns by year by Ticker gives you a good idea of which stocks performed the best at the end of the year.
 And if we want to compare stocks across a longer timeframe, we could calculate the simple returns for all 4 years.
 But what if we did not have prices but only had returns?
 We could not add these simple returns to capture a total.
-We could use geometric mean but the simplest way is could to use **Log Returns** since they are **additive**.
+We could use geometric mean but the simplest way is to use **Log Returns** since they are **additive**.
 This basically captures the compounding effect and gives a more accurate picture of long-term performance.
 Also, with simple returns, periods of high volatility with large positive or negative returns can skew the perception of a stock’s performance at a certain point in time.
 With log returns, we can capture volatility and risk much better.
 Let’s explore using daily log returns to capture the cumulative returns over the past 4 years.
 The cumulative returns are calculated by subtracting 1 from the exponential of the sum of all the log returns for a stock.
 Let’s do this in SQL using the LOG, SUM and EXP functions.

 	WITH q1 AS
 	(SELECT